 The Storm Ahead

 For UNHCR, the consequences of climate change are enormous.
 Scarce natural resources such as drinking water are likely to become even more limited.
 Many crops and some livestock are unlikely to survive in certain locations if conditions become too hot and dry, or too cold and wet.
-Food security is an immediate concern in many parts of the world.
+Food security, already a significant concern, will become even more challenging.

-People will have to try and adapt to this situation, but for many this will mean a conscious move to another place if they are to survive.
-This has the potential to spark conflicts with other communities, as an increasing number of people compete for a decreasing amount of resources.
+People will have to try and adapt to this situation, but for many this will mean a conscious move to another place to survive.
+Such moves, or the adverse effects that climate change may have on natural resources, may spark conflict with other communities, as an increasing number of people compete for a decreasing amount of resources.

-In addition to working on vital human rights issues relating to population displacement induced by climate change, UNHCR will need to adapt much of its environment-related planning and work to deal with climate change.
-This is expected to be a major challenge in the 21st Century.
+In addition to working on vital human rights issues relating to population displacement induced by climate change, UNHCR will adapt much of its environment-related planning and work to address the effects of climate change.

 22-25 February 2011, Bellagio, Italy